qwerty-arun/PCB_designing/Custom ESP32 Board/Learnings.md

 - Addition of transistors.
 - We added a 2 pin header, it won't be fitted but can be used for short circuiting and use this circuit by ourselves manually by adding a GPIO23 pin.
 - Adding titles to each circuit block makes the schematic a lot more professional.
+- Reset annotations, add annotations to some parts manually.
+Then keep the existing annotations and then annotate other parts so that we don't need to annotate manually.
+- Place the not connected flags on the pins that you don't use.
+- You will get multiple errors saying that a wire has multiple net labels.
+How to fix that?
+Well, I just went ahead with PCB designing.
+## PCB Designing
+- You can change the board outline however you want.
+Starting point: x=1000, y=1000, width=2500, height=800.
+- Units changed to mil.
+- 100 mil grid size and snap size of 5.
+- Parts being placed on bottom layer: header pins.
+- ESP module placed on the top layer.
+- You can measure the distance between parts too, so that you make sure you have placed the parts correctly.
+- While watching any tutorial, make sure you see X-position and Y-position, not the mouse position.
+Because the X and Y positions refer to the centre of the part and its easier to refer to it.
+- USB to UART chip's pin 1 to be on the bottom right corner.
+- Cross probe and place directly on to the PCB, so that you don't waste time finding the part.